renorari/renorari/README.md

 I'm Renorari.
 I'm a student at National Institute of Technology, Nagaoka College.
-I program as a hobby.
+I write programs for fun and work.
 I mainly do web development, but I also develop in various other languages.
 Recently, I've become interested in developing Discord BOTs.
 I also provide my own services.